 Jamie’s Resume Results

-I helped my dear sister not that long ago with these and she gave me her blessing to share hers with you, so here are some REAL examples from a REAL person to model for your own resume.
-These are the ones that we created for Jamie and it allowed her to a) stand out from the competition and b) get her hired. 😊
+I helped Jamie not that long ago with these and he gave me his blessing to share them with you, so here are some REAL examples from a REAL person to model for your own resume.
+These are the ones that we created for Jamie and it allowed him to a) stand out from the competition and b) get hired. 😊

 - Example 1: Revenue recovery: Enforced compliance via loss prevention standards and audit requirements to minimize financial damages.
 Result: Recovered $500K in losses and instituted training for team members to minimize revenue loss for future quarters.